mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ this kind of link can be really handy in a pinch because it's so simple to use, but it also means you have no way whatsoever to programmatically deep link into the destination screen.
 Truly the only way to invoke the drill down is for the user to literally tap on the link.
 So, if you ever need to navigate to the destination via a deep link URL or a push notification or some other mechanism, this type of link is not for you.

-^ That's just the trade off for using this kind of navigation.
+^ And that's just the trade off for using this kind of navigation.

 ---